Meet Our Team of Adventure Engineers

 We will be creating a feature length documentary film to tell the story of the college student in the outdoors, focusing on the outdoors as an arena to practice life skills, relieve stress, and learn valuable life lessons.

 Want to support our team?
 We need YOUR HELP!
-Donate to our fundraising campaign at:

 Donors will receive special mention in blog posts, on the website, and large donors will even receive a place on the team marketing materials, such as the team flag and shirts!
+More information about an official sponsorship can be found HERE.

 Follow us throughout our training and on the expedition on our Instagram page, @engineeredforadventure!